ShadowNode/shadownode.github.io/content/wiki/modpack tips/mc eternal.md

   6. Click the `Disable particles button` if it says "false" it should turn green and display "true"
   7. Click done and enjoy the disabled particles.

-## Disable Dynmaic Surroundings Fog
+## Disable Dynamic Surroundings Fog
-The impact of these changes will be most noticable in any case there's fog on the server.
+The impact of these changes will be most noticable in any situation there's visual fog on the server.
 While this typically impacts FPS more than anything else it has been shown to reduce crashing from Night Vision in a few cases.
 Please note that this currently doesn't solve Night Vision crashses and ShadowNode does not recommend using it.

 To disable the fog effects and improve your FPS you can do so by the following steps while in game.